 Depending on your circumstances you may be eligible.
 You will need to demonstrate how you qualify as a home student for the purpose of paying tuition fees by your training provider.
 One way of doing this is by having been resident in the UK, European Economic Area (EEA) or Switzerland for the past three years and having the right to live in the UK or EEA without any visa restrictions.
 If you are still unsure, contact the Students Loans Company, to find out if you are eligible for a student loan.
 This confirmation is needed before submitting your application.

 I'm already doing my teacher training, can I apply?

-You do not need to already have your teacher training place organised to apply for the Scholarship, but by September 2017 you must have secured your training place on an eligible PGCE or unsalaried School Direct mathematics course in England for the 2017/18 academic year.
+You do not need to already have your teacher training place organised to apply for the Scholarship, but by September 2018 you must have secured your training place on an eligible secondary mathematics PGCE or unsalaried School Direct course England for the 2018/19 academic year which leads to Qualified Teacher Status (QTS).
 The decision for entry onto a PGCE course will be made by the teacher training provider.
-If you are offered a Maths Scholarship but unsuccessful in securing a place on an eligible PGCE or School Direct course by September 2016 the Scholarship offer will be withdrawn.
+If you are offered a Maths Scholarship but unsuccessful in securing a place on an eligible PGCE or School Direct course by September 2018 the Scholarship offer will be withdrawn.

 A School Direct salaried student would not be entitled to a Scholarship, as they are employed rather than in training.

 I am planning on applying to Teach First to teach Maths, does this qualify me for the scholarship?

 Those undertaking Teach First are not eligible to apply for a Scholarship.